Hodapp87/kaggle-titanic/README.md

   regression and a random forest classifier.
 - A Jupyter notebook that copies most of the above and has a variety of other exploration.

+The Jupyter notebook is able to get to around 0.80 accuracy (testing accuracy on the public leaderboard) with random forests, but I am seemingly unable to push past this.